nbudin/stranger-ways-gatsby/src/music/burn-down-the-faery-ring.md

 <p>
 March through the rift on my order <br/>
 My friends, we are destined to win <br/>
 Our triumph draws near; we will teach them to fear <br/>
+Let their destruction begin<br />
+Our triumph draws near; we will teach them to fear <br/>
 Let their destruction begin
 </p>